ktncode/misskey/CONTRIBUTING.sharkey.md

 ![Crowdin](https://d322cqt584bo4o.cloudfront.net/misskey/localized.svg)

 ## Icon Font (Shark Font)
-Sharkey has its own Icon Font called Shark Font which can be found at https://activitypub.software/TransFem-org/shark-font Build Instructions can all be found over there in the `README`.
+Sharkey has its own icon font called Shark Font which can be found at https://activitypub.software/TransFem-org/shark-font Build instructions can all be found over there in the `README`.

-If you have an Icon Suggestion or want to add an Icon please open an issue/merge request over at that repo.
+If you have an icon suggestion or want to add an icon please open an issue/merge request over at that repo.

-When Updating the Font make sure to copy **all generated files** from the `dest` folder into `packages/backend/assets/fonts/sharkey-icons`
+When updating the font, make sure to copy **all generated files** from the `dest` folder into `packages/backend/assets/fonts/sharkey-icons`.
-For the CSS simply copy the file content and replace the old content in `style.css` and for the WOFF, TTF and SVG simply replace them.
+For the CSS, simply copy the file content and replace the old content in `style.css` and for the WOFF, TTF and SVG simply replace them.

 ## Development
 ### Accessing source code